ANIMAL WELFAREOur Commitment

 A number of Cara’s brands have committed to using only 100 percent cage-free eggs in 2016, with all Cara brands transitioning to 100 percent cage-free eggs by 2020.

 Cara is committed to promoting the humane raising and harvesting of broiler chickens.

 We are proud of the following standards to which our partners in the Canadian chicken farm industry adhere:

 Hormone and Steroid Free

-All broiler chickens raised in Canada live in an open barn environment without the use of added hormones or steroids.
+All broiler chickens raised in Canada live in an open barn environment without the use of hormones or steroids.

-Canada’s unique, science-based animal welfare code was developed with input from farmers, veterinarians, processors, the Canadian Federation of Humane Societies, the Canadian Food Inspection Agency, and Agriculture Canada, along with consultation and comment from the Canadian public.
+Canada’s unique, science-based animal welfare code was developed with input from farmers, veterinarians, researchers, processors, the Canadian Federation of Humane Societies, the Canadian Food Inspection Agency, and Agriculture Canada, along with consultation and comment from the Canadian public.
 It is implemented at the farm level on a mandatory basis by all chicken farmers in Canada.

 The NFACC Code was updated in 2016 through a comprehensive multi-stakeholder process and based on the best independent, peer-reviewed science available.
 The NFACC Code is continuously reviewed and updated to reflect advancements in science, technology, and animal husbandry.
 Compliance with the CFC’s Animal Care Program, which is supported by The Canadian Veterinary Medical Association, is mandatory, unlike the United States where there is no mandatory industry code of practice.